 What a difference a week made.

 ‘Just a short trip out, lass.
 Some good mackerel ’round that headland.
-Jack, stop blubbin’, I’ll just be a few hours.
+Jack, stop blubbin’, I’ll only be a few hours.
 Save some stew for me…’

 Emma swallowed past the lump in her throat, blinked back tears.
-Only six days since Eric had been so cruelly snatched from them.
-A churning grey sky, wind howling against the shutters, waves battering the shore.
+Only six days since Eric had been cruelly snatched from them.
+A churning grey sky, wind howling against the shutters as waves lashed the shore.